jadhavrohit57/lambda-monorepo/README.md

 # lambda-monorepo

-Implementaion of monorepo using lambda workspaces.
+Implementaion of monorepo using yarn workspaces.
 Includes packages of lambda-functions and serverless infrastructure code for lambda functions deployment.

 ## For linting
     - Run cmd "yarn lint"